 It led to the direct loss of thousands of lives – both military and civilian – and came at the end of years of damage inflicted on the city by Anglo-American air raids, designed to harass the population and disrupt life in Hitler’s capital city.

-The Soviet reckoning with the heart of the Nazi state would take place over 17 bloody days – from the banks of the river Oder, bordering nowadays Poland, and the battle of Seelow Heights, to the raising of the Red Banner on top of the Reichstag.
+The Soviet reckoning with the heart of the Nazi state, officially designated the Berlin Strategic Offensive Operation would take place over 17 bloody days.
+From the banks of the river Oder, bordering nowadays Poland, with the battle of Seelow Heights, to the raising of the Red Banner on top of the Reichstag.
 Over that space of time an overwhelming number of Soviet troops would descend on Berlin, some 2.5 million amassed outside the city – eventually encircling it on April 26th.

 Of those, around 80,000 would be killed in the assault – many to be repatriated back to their families and loved ones, some buried (at least temporarily) where they fell, many others gathered into mass graves across the former Nazi capital – to be laid to rest eternally on German soil – in a series of three huge cemeteries.